tencentyun/intlcloud-documents/API/API 3.0/管理工具/访问管理/cam-2019-01-16-doc-20190522/简介_intl.md

 ﻿Welcome to Cloud Access Management (CAM).
-The APIs provided in the documentation allow you to manipulate and manage the access permissions for the resources in your Tencent Cloud account by means of request calls.
-Please make sure you have familiarized yourself with this product before using these APIs.
+You can call CAM APIs to manage the access permissions for your Tencent Cloud resources.
+Please understand CAM’s functions and features before using the APIs.